 Auxiliary & Headphone Input

-I would much prefer they had put this on the back of the unit as having a wire out in the open like that looks really tacky in the studio.
+I would much prefer they had put this on the back of the unit, as having a wire out in the open looks really tacky in the studio.

 The headphone input is fine, but because I review a lot of gear I’m pretty much never going to use it.